 6. Remove Temptation

 Is your loved one coming home to you after leaving treatment?
 Make sure that the home is empty of drugs and alcohol.
-When you go out to eat, choose non-alcoholic beverages with them.
-If you have friends that engage in a lifestyle of substance abuse, stay away from those gatherings and find new activities to enjoy together that support a sober lifestyle.
+When you go out to eat, try to order non-alcoholic beverages.
+If you have friends that use, stay away from those gatherings and find new activities to enjoy together that support a sober lifestyle.

 7. Understand Relapse

 Relapse happens.
 However, it does not mean the person you love failed.
-It simply means that for the moment they need extra support.
+It simply means that, for the moment, they need extra support.
 When relapse happens, it does not mean that long-term sobriety is at risk.
 Talk to your loved one and be a support.

 Make sure that you share your concerns in a way that is kind and non-judgmental.
 Encourage them to:

 Recovery is a lifelong process; your loved one will need your support.
 Make sure you take care of yourself and set healthy boundaries on this path.
 If you want to know more about addiction or addiction treatment options, take the time to check out Serenity Grove.
-Serenity Grove is a dual diagnosis treatment center that is here to support you and your loved one through the recovery journey.
-Contact us today for more information or questions.
+Serenity Grove is a dual diagnosis treatment center to support you and your loved one through the recovery journey.
+Contact us at 844.904.3485 today for more information or questions.